 We’ve prepared some suggested lesson plans to help run the event, you’ll find these above in the Teacher Notes.
 Below you’ll find some additional resources to use in conjunction with the lesson plans.

 Lesson 1: “You’re the Judges!”

 Other materials and useful links on the site

-- Staffroom – The staffroom is open during the two weeks of the event from 9am to 5pm.
+- Staffroom – The staffroom is open during the event from 9am to 5pm.
 You can chat with the moderators and it’s a great place to get help quickly.

 Talk about taking part

 We’ve put together some useful materials and information about the I’m a Scientist project, that can be used in blog posts, emails, and newsletters.
 It includes information about the project, links to artwork, and flyers.

 Our science debate kits are designed to help students develop discussion skills around scientific issues and learn about the limitations of science and the potential ethical questions surrounding it.

 - Sign up to receive free hard copies of new kits: debate.imascientist.org.uk/sign-up-for-debate-kits/

 We believe that information should be free, especially in education, so this part of the site is accessible to everyone.
 All teachers (and anyone else) are free to use anything we’ve created on the site.
 This material has been created by Gallomanor (unless otherwise stated) and we have NOT copyrighted it.
 All material is licensed under a (CC) Creative Commons attribution license.